aplbrain/dandi-docs/docs/user-guide-sharing/data-licenses.md

 # Data Licenses

 To create a Dandiset, you must select a license under which to share the data.
-Because the DANDI Archive provides a platform for open data sharing, the licenses come from [Creative Commons](https://creativecommons.org/), an international nonprofit organization dedicated to establishing, growing, and maintaining a shared commons in the spirit of open source.
+Because the {{ instance.name }} Archive provides a platform for open data sharing, the licenses come from [Creative Commons](https://creativecommons.org/), an international nonprofit organization dedicated to establishing, growing, and maintaining a shared commons in the spirit of open source.